Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Problem Study and Analysis

 For the sensitivity of the GAN model to the size of the RS training dataset, we conjecture that the possible reasons lie in the unique characteristics of RS images compared to natural images.
 There are two main differences between the two types of images.
 First, RS images are typically taken from an overhead angle, which captures multiple types of objects such as houses, airplanes, and cars.
 Second, RS images cover larger areas than natural images.
 For instance, the NWPU-RESISC45 dataset has a spatial resolution varying from 0.2m to 30m per pixel, while the average scale of a human face is only about 0.2m.
 These factors result in RS images containing richer feature information than natural images.
 Therefore, we speculate that the fluctuations of metric scores on RS images may be due to a rapid decrease in the amount of feature information learned by the GAN model as the training data decreases.

 In order to confirm our conjecture, we analyze the features of the samples generated under different data settings.
 To this end, we train ResNet-50 on the NWPU-RESISC45 dataset as the feature extraction model and use the output of the last three blocks of ResNet-50 as the features.
 The StyleGAN2 is trained under different data setups as shown in Fig.\ref{fig1} and generate the same number of samples in each case.
 We use the pretrained ResNet-50 to extract features from these samples.
 It is worth to mention that the ResNet-50 is trained under the corresponding number of classes in the case of reducing classes.

-After obtaining these features, we first conduct dimension reduction by t-SNE and visualize the distribution of these samples in the feature space in Fig.\ref{fig2}(a).
+After obtaining these features, we first conduct dimension reduction by t-SNE\citep{van2008visualizing} and visualize the distribution of these samples in the feature space in Fig.\ref{fig2}(a).
 We show the cluster centers of samples for simplicity.
 For fair comparison, we use forty-five cluster centers under different sample settings (the first row in Fig.\ref{fig2}(a)), and ten cluster centers under different class settings (the second row in Fig.\ref{fig2}(a)).
+The features from the same setting are computed by the same t-SNE.
+In other words, the first three figures of Fig.\ref{fig2}(a) are visualized in the same low-dimensionality space, while the others are visualized in the another low-dimensionality space.
+To present the experimental results more intuitively, they have been visualized separately.
 It can be observed that the distribution of these samples becomes denser as the sample size per class decreases.
 In contrast, according to the information theory, the uniform distribution has the maximum entropy, indicating richer information.
 Thus, the feature information learned by the GAN model drops with reduced samples.
 But it seems that the distributions are affected less in the case of reducing classes (the second row in Fig.\ref{fig2}(a)).
-Then we analyze the average feature of samples generated from the same model.
-In order to show the results more intuitively, every element of the average feature is mapped to a 2-dimensional vector on the unit hypersphere $S^{1}$ by sine and cosine functions, and visualized in Fig.\ref{fig2}(b).
-As we can see visually from Fig.\ref{fig2}(b), the features are affected less when reducing samples, but they get sparser in the case of reducing classes, which means lower information entropy.
-Thus, the amount of feature information learned by the GAN model also decreases with reduced categories.
-To further illustrate our findings, we conduct additional toy experiments based on three different feature-extraction models: self-supervised model SimCLR, CLIP, and ResNet pretrained on ImageNet, which are widely used in downstream tasks.
-We also replicate the same experiments as shown in Fig.\ref{fig2} using the ImageNet dataset.
-The experiment results (Fig.\ref{fig2-1}(a)-(c)) are consistent with Fig.\ref{fig2}.
-Additionally, the results on natural images (Fig.\ref{fig2-1}(d)) are better than those on RS images.
-These experimental findings provide further validation for our argument.